 - Secured personal loans: Secured personal loans require you to put down collateral to qualify.
-In lieu of putting down cash as collateral, you may be able to use other assets, such as a home, a boat or a car.
+Instead of putting down cash as collateral, you may be able to use other assets, such as a home, a boat or a car.
 The lender may be able to seize those assets if you fall behind on payments.

-- Credit-builder loans: Credit-builder loans don’t actually extend you a line of credit.
+- Credit-builder loans: Credit-builder loans don’t extend you a line of credit.
 These loans are deposited into a savings account that the lender controls, and you make payments on your balance for the duration of the loan.
-During this time, lenders report your payments to the credit bureaus in order to help you build a history of responsible credit use.
+During this time, lenders report your payments to the credit bureaus to help you build a history of responsible credit use.
 At the end of the loan, you receive your payment in full, minus loan fees.

 - Specialized lenders: Some service-oriented companies offer personal loans to their customers as a means of helping them afford their products or services — for instance, you may be offered financing by a home improvement store when you buy a new appliance.
-These loans are typically convenient, but they don’t always offer the best rates and terms.
+These loans are typically convenient but don’t always offer the best rates and terms.

 Common uses of personal loans

-One big benefit of personal loans is the fact that you can use your loan proceeds however you want.
+One big benefit of personal loans is that you can use your loan proceeds however you want.
 This makes personal loans incredibly diverse and flexible.
 Here are some of the most common applications.

 Debt consolidation loans are unsecured personal loans offered to consumers who need to consolidate high-interest credit card debt or debt from other loans.
 These loans tend to come with lower interest rates that can help consumers save money on interest or secure a lower monthly payment.

-Consumers with a pricey event like a wedding, a honeymoon or a graduation party often take out personal loans to fill the gaps in their budget.
+Consumers with a pricey event like a wedding, a honeymoon or graduation party often take out personal loans to fill the gaps in their budget.
 Once the event is over, they get the benefit of repaying their loan with fixed monthly payments and a fixed interest rate over time.

 Investing in yourself